SICP 1.3.2 Exercises

 (2 2).
 Rather than try to work back from the error, in this case we’ll go forward from the statement

-(f f) to figure out just what it does and see if it leads us to the error, since we know it was at this statement that it occurred.
+(f f) to figure out just what it does and see if it leads us to the error, since we know it was at this statement that the error occurred.

 f takes one argument